nvankhoiws/DataScienceTutorial/README.md

 #### These tutorials are mainly from Dataquest.io.
-I practice on these tutorials on the path to study data science.
+I practise on these tutorials on the path to study data science.